TheFifthRider/simply-roleplaying-webapp/docs/character/abilities.md

 Your GM may say that some abilities require additional costs beyond your initial abilities.
 This is especially true of abilities that permanently create or enhance things like [equipment](equipment.md), which often have monetary costs associated with the materials, tools, and space needed to perform the enhancement.

 Sometimes the cost of an ability is time.
-The space station might need to spend multiple turns worth of actions charging its _Planet-Destroying Laser_, or an _Dragonbreath Cannon_ might need a scene to cool down once it's been used.
+The space station might need to spend multiple turns worth of actions charging its _Planet-Destroying Laser_, or a _Dragonbreath Cannon_ might need a scene to cool down once it's been used.

 These costs may replace the ability point cost, or may be in addition to the ability point cost depending on what makes sense.